 Day 12 — Xizhou to Shanghai

 Depending on flight schedules, there may be time for an activity this afternoon upon arrival in Shanghai.
 Otherwise, free time at the hotel or to explore, time permitting.
 Marvel at the amazing feats of traditional Chinese acrobats at an acrobatic show, then dinner is on your own this evening.
 Grab a bite at your hotel, or your guide can offer recommendations for restaurants.
-Renaissance Shanghai Yu Garden Hotel (B)
+Renaissance Shanghai Yu Garden Hotel (B,L)

 Day 13 — Shanghai

 Dive into Shanghai today with a city tour that includes the Yuyuan Garden, the City Planning and Exhibition Hall, and the Old Town Bazaar.
 Get a bird’s-eye view of this incredible city from the top of the Oriental Pearl Tower and walk by dozens of historically significant buildings in the riverside area of the Bund.
 There is free time for families to do some exploring on their own this afternoon.
 Meet up again to say good-bye to your guide and fellow travelers at the farewell dinner.
 After dinner, you can stretch your legs with a stroll along the Xintiandi neighborhood.
 Renaissance Shanghai Yu Garden Hotel (B,L,D)